dvisockas/referential/README.md

 # Referential
 ![example workflow](https://github.com/dvisockas/referential/actions/workflows/main.yml/badge.svg)

+Referential overrides default ruby method behaviour of raising `ArgumentError` when not all arguments are passed and returns (curried) procs instead.
-With Referential, you can convert your ruby methods into curried procs for use in composition, or as arguments to other methods, while still being able to call them directly!
+This enables composition, pipelining, or just passing methods procs to other methods, while still being able to call them directly!

 ## Installation